bbauska/Coursera-Bootstrap/readme.md

 Look at how the links here have been centered.

-I realized that I want to also position this vertically centering to this particular row, so let\'s go and apply one more class to move this to the center of this particular row vertically.
+I realized that I want to also position this vertically centering to this particular row, so let&apos;s go and apply one more class to move this to the center of this particular row vertically.

 To do that, going back to index. html, in the footer for that particular